 Service animals and service animals-in training

 Service animals are welcome at MBLGTACC.
 The ADA defines a service animal as “any animal that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.”
-Were the animal not readily apparent as a service animal, staff at the conference may ask the individual if the animal helps to mitigate a disability and what tasks has the animal been trained to perform.
-We may request appropriate documentation as required by the host hotel.
+Were the animal not readily apparent as a service animal, staff at the conference may ask the individual if the animal helps to mitigate a disability and what tasks the animal has been trained to perform.
 A service animal may relieve itself in any of the green areas available on-campus.
 Owners are reminded to clean up after their service animals.

 Emotional support animals

 There will be ASL interpreters for all plenary sessions.
 If you are an attendee who is deaf or hard of hearing, we invite and encourage you to request an ASL interpreter to accompany you to some or all of the workshops you'll be attending.
 To do this, please make your specific request through the registration form, and a member of our team will follow-up with you.
 In addition to interpreter services, we will also be sending information to all presenters about how to make their presentations accessible.

-All sessions will be held in the host hotel conference center.
+All sessions will be held in the host conference space.
 The facility is fully ADA compliant and has large spaces to accommodate the traffic peaks during session transitions.
 All sessions will be held in close proximity and adequate transition time will be allowed in the schedule.
 We ask all attendees who can use the stairs to do so—this will allow those who need to use elevators to do so with a minimum of disruptions, crowding, and wait-times.

 There will be nearly 2000 students attending MBLGTACC.
 To keep shared spaces suitable for those with scent sensitivities, we ask attendees to use scent-free products or limit/forego the excessive use of scented hygiene products while at the conference.